clethrill/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Walls of Krezk.md

 The figure is recognizably similar to the **revenant** standing guard at Tser Falls.
 If approached, it hails the players and asks after their destination.

-If the players tell the revenant that they are traveling to Krezk, it warns them that the burgomaster of Krezk, Baron Dmitri Krezkov, has grown wary of the outside world, and that few things have passed between Krezk’s gates in recent weeks.
+If the players tell the revenant that they are traveling to Krezk, it warns them that the mayor of Krezk, Baron Dmitri Krezkov, has grown wary of the outside world, and that few things have passed between Krezk’s gates in recent weeks.
 However, the revenant notes that the Krezkov line has long been an honorable one, and that the players may be able to find a way to persuade Baron Krezkov to lend them hospitality.

 If the players tell the revenant that they are traveling to the Abbey of Saint Markovia to seek a cure for their disease, it rumbles, “You travel to a dark place, friends.
 But a being of great age and power indeed dwells there, and may aid you—if not offended.”
 The revenant is willing to share the following information if asked: